kickscondor/duxtape/README.md

 This is a Muxtape clone for the Dat network.

-To try it out, visit [Duxtape on Dat](dat://duxtape.kickscondor.com).
+To try it out, visit dat://duxtape.kickscondor.com.